geo1337/Databases_2_preexam/README.md

 Run through the following scenarios to verify that all key features are working correctly:

+---

+### ✅ Core Functionality

-- 📝 **Register a new user**
+📝 **Register a new user**
 Fill out the registration form and ensure the user is saved in the database and visible in the dashboard table.

-- 🔐 **Log in with valid credentials**
+🔐 **Log in with valid credentials**
-  Confirm that login works and that a **Pushbullet notification** is sent to your connected device.
+Confirm that login works and that a Pushbullet notification is sent to your connected device, including username, IP address, and timestamp.

-- ❌ **Try logging in with incorrect credentials**
+❌ **Try logging in with incorrect credentials**
-  Ensure the login fails, and the attempt is still logged in the `login_tracking_table`.
+Ensure the login fails and the attempt is still logged in the `login_tracking_table` with environment details.

-- 👨‍💼 **Log in as an admin**
+👨‍💼 **Log in as an admin**
 Edit or delete another user from the dashboard.
-Confirm that changes are reflected in real time.
+Confirm that changes are reflected in real time using AJAX.

-- 📁 **Export user table to Excel**
+📁 **Export user table to Excel**
-  Click the **export** button and verify that the downloaded `.xlsx` file contains accurate user data.
+Click the export button and verify that the downloaded `.xlsx` file contains accurate and up-to-date user data.

-- ⏱️ **Test session timeout**
+⏱️ **Test session timeout**
-  Leave the session inactive for 30+ minutes, then try to navigate the dashboard.
+Leave the session inactive for 30+ minutes, then try navigating the dashboard.
 You should be logged out and redirected to the login page.

-- 📊 **Verify login tracking**
+📊 **Verify login tracking**
-  Use phpMyAdmin to open the `login_tracking_table` and confirm that details such as browser, OS, IP, and login success status are stored correctly.
+Use phpMyAdmin to inspect the `login_tracking_table`.
+Ensure details like browser, OS, resolution, and login success status are accurately recorded.

+---

+### 🧪 Extended Scenarios

+🔁 **Attempt direct dashboard access without login**
+Try navigating to `/dashboard.php` directly.
+You should be redirected to the login page.

+🧍 **Try deleting your own admin account**
+Ensure the system disables the delete button and prevents self-deletion.

+♻️ **Edit username or email via inline buttons**
+Use the inline pencil icon to edit user info.
+Confirm the update is submitted via AJAX and reflected instantly.

+🚫 **Register with an existing username or email**
+System should block the duplicate and show an appropriate error.

+📤 **Export after editing**
+Make changes to user data and then export.
+Check that the exported Excel reflects the new values.

+🧪 **Leave required fields empty**
+Test client-side and server-side validation.
+Submitting incomplete forms should be prevented.

+🔧 **Manipulate session cookies**
+Try tampering with cookies or the session.
+You should be logged out or blocked from accessing restricted pages.

+🌍 **Login from different browsers or devices**
+Perform logins from various environments.
+Confirm that all sessions are tracked with accurate metadata.

+🍪 **Disable cookies and try logging in**
+Check that login still works and the system correctly detects cookies as disabled.

+📶 **Check session extension through activity**
+Keep interacting with the dashboard (editing, searching) and confirm that the session doesn’t expire prematurely.

+---

+### 🔍 Advanced or Edge Case Testing Scenarios
+🧾 Try SQL injection manually (e.g., in login or search input) Enter inputs like ' OR 1=1 -- into login or search fields.

+🏋️ Stress test the user table: Add 100+ fake users and ensure the search, edit, and export features still perform smoothly.